KalaayPT/Profit-Taker-Guide/advanced/solo-speedrun-builds.md

 ## **Credit Farming Setup**
 by Fremy

-There's 2 chroma builds that are pretty even, one with Shock Trooper, one with Energized Munitions.
+There's 2 Chroma builds that are pretty even, one with Shock Trooper, one with Energized Munitions.
 When it comes to speedrun.com legal runs, I believe Shock Trooper with a good Corvas riven is the best choice, but also requires a very good riven.
 When using gravimag I believe Energized Munitions Velocitus has a higher ceiling, but is a lot more rng reliant on shield cycle rng.
 Remember to use Decaying Dragon Key.

 ### **Chroma Shock Trooper**